justin-hackin/add-to-calendar-redirect/README.md

 A Chrome extension that intercepts Google Calendar "Add to Calendar" links and redirects them to a configurable handler URL with all query parameters preserved.

+## Why This Extension Exists

+Many websites offer "Add to Calendar" links that redirect users to Google Calendar.
+However, if you're building your own event management web application, you want these links to go to your app instead.
+This extension bridges that gap by intercepting Google Calendar links and redirecting them to your custom handler, allowing you to build a centralized event management system.

+## How It Works

+**Build Your Own Event Management System**

+This extension enables you to create a custom web application for managing events.
+Instead of events being added directly to Google Calendar, they're redirected to your application where you can:

+- Store events in your own database
+- Apply custom business logic
+- Integrate with your existing systems
+- Provide a unified event management interface
+- Add events from any website that uses Google Calendar links

+**How It Works with "Add to Calendar" Links**

+1. **User clicks "Add to Calendar"** on any website (event listings, booking systems, etc.)
+2. **Extension intercepts** the Google Calendar link before it loads
+3. **Extracts all event data** (title, date, time, location, description, etc.)
+4. **Redirects to your web app** with all parameters preserved
+5. **Your app receives the event data** and can process it however you need

 ## Features

 - Intercepts Google Calendar `calendar.google.com/calendar/render?action=TEMPLATE` links